antoniopgs/Liber/README.md

 *(Need to think further about what standard Liber should use for it's taxes.)*

 ______________________________________________________________________________________

-## Conclusions:
- - Liber will be a nation founded on individual liberty.
- - Liber will be governed by Laws, not people.
- - Liber will have a Hybrid Legal System, with two sets of laws:
-  - The Constitution (permanent and unmodifiable)
-  - The Legal Board (everchanging and modifiable).

 ## A Hybrid Legal System:
 Many free nations have evolved to authoritarian regimes, through the progressive destruction of their constitution/legal code.